3.11.2 Job Plans

 - job search requirements, generally 20 per month

-- a requirement to meet a certain number of points
+- a requirement to meet a certain number of points (for Workforce Australia job seekers)

 - the requirement to act on referrals to specific job opportunities which may be given by the employment services provider